 Around 1:00 a.m., Andrea left Cherryl’s home.
-She’s never seen or heard from her friend again.
+She has never seen or heard from her friend again.

 The following morning, Cherryl’s sister arrived at Cherryl’s house with her children in tow.
 Cherryl Lamont Pearson was set to babysit, but the worried sister saw that Cherryl, nor Cherryl’s car, were there.
 Because Cherryl is a severe diabetic, there were concerns that she had a medical emergency and may have had a car accident, so, her family called the police for help.
 Cherryl’s family, friends, and colleagues passed out fliers in their local community and beyond.
 Soon, police checked Cherryl’s phone records and noticed something odd.

-At 1:58 a.m., about an hour after Andrea Fox left Cherryl’s house, the missing woman received a phone call from a payphone located at a convenience store not far from Cherryl’s home.
-It seemed that Cherryl Lamont Pearson was home when she answered the call—a call that only lasted for five seconds.
+At 1:58 a.m., about an hour after Andrea left Cherryl’s house, Cherryl received a phone call from a payphone located at a convenience store not far from the residence.
+It seemed that Cherryl was home when she answered the call—a call that only lasted for five seconds.

 Detective Ken Lee said that when they searched Cherryl’s house, they found her mobile phone and her pager sitting on her table.
 “And incidentally, she was on call that evening.
 And so she would have those with her,” he added.
 There were reportedly no signs of a struggle in Cherryl’s home, but that didn’t rule out the possibility that she could have been taken by force.

-Days later, investigators reportedly discovered the car belonging to Cherryl Lamont Pearson at a nearby apartment complex.
+Days later, investigators reportedly discovered her vehicle at a nearby apartment complex.
 Her keys, $140 in cash inside of an envelope, and her medical bag that contained her personal belongings were found locked inside of the trunk.
 That led police to believe that nothing was stolen and Cherryl may have been the victim of foul play.